Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Range: 0
 Duration: 1 turn
 Casting Time: 4
-Area of Effect: The caster
+Area of Effect: One magical sword
 Saving Throw: None

 This spell creates a swirling sword-shaped formation of jagged, fast-swirling ice shards extending from the caster's hand.
 Weightless and nonmetallic, it is considered a +2 enchanted weapon for purposes of determining what it can hit and strikes at THACO 6, regardless of the caster's normal combat abilities.
 Its touch lacerates for 3d4 points of damage and chills for an additional 1d6 points of cold damage.